bminish/esp8266-toolchain-podman/README.md

 $ esp8266-toolchain -p /dev/ttyUSB<x> make && make flash monitor
 ```

-NOTE: for working serial comms with podman usermode containers the user needs group access to the tty port and podman needs to properly configured for this.
+NOTE: flashing requires working serial comms, with podman usermode containers the user needs group access to the tty port and podman needs to properly configured for this.

 see https://www.redhat.com/sysadmin/supplemental-groups-podman-containers